-- Prevent homelessness
+- Prevent homelessness;

-- Help alleviate poverty;

 - Support vulnerable households;

-- Provide support in a time of crisis; and
+- Provide support in a time of crisis;

+- Help alleviate poverty and

 - Encourage employment.

-Discretionary Housing payments can only be made to help with housing costs and cannot not be paid to cover other costs such as service charges or Council Tax.
+Discretionary Housing Payments can only be made to help with housing costs.
+They are means tested and only essential expenditure is taken into account.
+Each application will be looked at on an individual basis taking into account all relevant circumstances.
+They cannot not be paid to cover other costs such as service charges or Council Tax.